aws-samples/aws-proton-cloudformation-sample-templates/service-templates/backend-fargate-svc/README.md

 4. environment_account_ids: The environment account ids for service instances using cross account environment

 ## Test
-This backend service can be tested by deploying a [load-balanced-fargate-svc](../load-balanced-fargate-svc) that runs [ecs-ping-backend-a-record](https://github.com/aws-samples/aws-proton-sample-services/tree/main/ecs-ping-backend-a-record) application code to ping the backend service using service discovery.
-Expected response:
+This backend service can be tested by deploying the [ecs-backend](https://github.com/aws-samples/aws-proton-sample-services/tree/main/ecs-backend) application that responds with a Hello message.
+We can then deploy a [load-balanced-fargate-svc](../load-balanced-fargate-svc) that runs [ecs-ping-backend-a-record](https://github.com/aws-samples/aws-proton-sample-services/tree/main/ecs-ping-backend-a-record) application to perform a HTTP call to the BackendURL A record from backend service output.
+Expected response when you access the the service URL for your load-balanced service through the browser:
 ```
 {"backend_response": "Hello from backend-svc.
 Time: Tuesday, April 26 2022, 04:15:28"}
 ```